 Chinese New Year is coming up and I thought I’d make some fun and festive fortune cookies for the occasion.
 I’ve made fortune cookies before, but this time I really took the time to test several methods, recipes, etc. These fortune cookies are just four ingredients and a few minutes of prep.

 That being said, it does take a few tries to get the hang of it and you do have to be pretty precise, so I took some step-by-step photos that will hopefully guide you along.

 They are a bit thinner than some other fortune cookies I’ve had, but they are very light and crisp and I’m thrilled with how they turned out.

 How to Make Homemade Fortune Cookies

-Step 1: Beat the egg whites and vanilla just until they increase involume and become foamy.
+Step 1: Beat the egg whites and vanilla in a large bowl with a hand mixer just until they increase in volume and become foamy.
 You don’t want stiff peaks to form and it should only take 30 to 40 seconds to achieve the right consistency.

-Step 2: Add the sifted flour and sugar and add it to the egg whites.
+Step 2: Add the sifted flour and sugar to the egg whites.
 You mix them for about one minute just until they’ve combined and you have a thin batter.

 One thing I’ve struggled with when making fortune cookies is how to keep them crisp.
 They are super crisp the first few hours after baking, but they soften slightly due to exposure to moisture in the air.
 Even sealing them didn’t solve the problem.

 And then I figured out a solution.
-After making them, you stick them back in the oven and let them dry out further.
-This not only keeps them super crispy, but it also evenly browns the cookies so that they don’t look as pale and appear more like the color of the ones sold at restaurants.
-You still need to store them in an airtight container or sealed ziploc bag, but at least they stay crisp.
+After making them, stick them back in the oven and let them dry out further.
+This not only keeps them super crispy, but also evenly browns the cookies so that they don’t look as pale and appear more like the color of the ones sold at restaurants.

 Homemade Fortune Cookies